teamclairvoyant/hadoop-deployment-bash/services/README.airflow.md

 ```

 Grab the password that is output from the above command and assign it to the AFPASSWORD variable.
 Run the script to install RabbitMQ.
+This will install the WebUI which has a default login of guest:guest at http://localhost:15672 .
 ```
 AFPASSWORD=
 AIRFLOWSERVER=localhost